mcgnly/DeveloperDocumentation/AuthorizationDoc.md

 ## A Short OAuth Example

-The example below provides a step by step clarification of the process which takes place when OAuth authorization tokens are issued on the relayr platform.
+The example below provides a step by step interactive demonstration of the process which takes place when OAuth authorization tokens are issued on the relayr platform.

 ### The Access Code Scenario